rbpollock/labboNetwork/docs/tldr/tasks.md

 Once created, some changes to a task require the signature of multiple roles.

-Additionally, in the first version of the Colony Network, the creation and modification of tasks is mediated by `auth` roles as described in the [Colony Roles](permissions.md).
+Additionally, in the first version of the Labbo Network, the creation and modification of tasks is mediated by `auth` roles as described in the [Labbo Roles](permissions.md).

 ## The Task Life-cycle